EvenBaudet/couette-viscometer-simulation/README.md

 The PDE is discretised in space with **second-order finite differences** on a uniform radial grid of Nᵣ points, and integrated in time with an **implicit backward Euler scheme**.

-### Why implicit?

-An explicit (forward Euler) scheme is conditionally stable and requires Δt ≲ (Δr)² / 2ν — prohibitively small for fine grids or high viscosity.
-An early prototype confirmed this with wildly oscillating velocity profiles.
-The implicit scheme is **unconditionally stable** for any Δt, at the cost of solving a linear system each step.

 ### The linear system

 At each time step, the discretised equation produces a **tridiagonal system** M · v^(n+1) = v^n, where the matrix coefficients for interior point i are: